-The title should be specific, effective, raw, straightforward, and clearly describes the main content of the article and written no more than 14 words in Indonesian and English.
-Indonesian and English titles are written in capital letters.
+The title should be specific, effective, raw, straightforward, and clearly describes the main content of the article and written no more than 14 words in English.
+English titles are written in capital letters.

 The author's name is written by default and complete without a title.
 The address of the institution is written complete and the appointment of correspondence address is provided by postal code and e-mail.

 Abstracts are written in English which have clear, complete, and complete content describing the essence of the entire article content in a paragraph covering: background, aims, methods, results, and conclusions.
 Keywords (keywords) as many as 3-5 words that reflect the important concepts contained in the article.
 The number of words in the abstract does not exceed 250 words.